 Multiple

 Questions were direct and based on visual logic.
 Candidates with practice could attempt this section quickly.
-The section required observation skills rather than calculations.

-Overall difficulty level was easy.
+Overall the difficulty level was easy.

 Quantitative Aptitude (QA)